eralpship/web-dev-workshop/docs/fetch-data.md

 ![helsinki loaded](assets/helsinki-click-loaded.png)

 Now we are showing the correct data for Helsinki.
-Let's turn other `WeatherForecast` components of London and Melbourne to show live data as well.
-Now it's easy to reuse the weather data fetch code because we encapsulated in the function `useWeatherConditions`.
+Let's change the other `WeatherForecast` components of London and Melbourne to show live data as well.
+It's easy to reuse the weather data fetch code because we've encapsulated it in the function `useWeatherConditions`.

 ```diff
 function App() {